Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 UL Monroe Stats and Trends

-- So far this year, the Warhawks have been installed as underdogs by a 21.5-point margin or more six times and are 3-3 ATS in those matchups.
+- The Warhawks are 3-3 ATS when underdogs by 21.5 points or more this year.

-- UL Monroe's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- UL Monroe has gone over the point total in 45.5% of its opportunities this year (five times over 11 games with a set point total).

-- The Warhawks rack up 21.4 points per game, comparable to the 18.7 the Ragin' Cajuns surrender.

-- UL Monroe is 3-4 against the spread and 3-4 overall when the team records more than 18.7 points.

 - The Warhawks rack up 328.7 yards per game, 23.2 fewer yards than the 351.9 the Ragin' Cajuns give up.

-- In games that UL Monroe amasses more than 351.9 yards, the team is 2-4 against the spread and 2-4 overall.
+- UL Monroe is 2-4 against the spread and 2-4 overall when the team totals over 351.9 yards.

-- The Warhawks have 14 giveaways this season, while the Ragin' Cajuns have 18 takeaways .
+- This year the Warhawks have 14 turnovers, four fewer than the Ragin' Cajuns have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.